SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Related Work

-\shortsection{Modeling System Dynamics} While the underlying state transformations of deterministic systems can be modeled by continuous normalizing flows \citep{27_neural_ODE}, these methods require computing an adjoint state via forward simulation at each iteration, which limits scalability.
+\shortsection{Modeling Dynamical Systems} Although the underlying state transformations of deterministic systems can be modeled via CNFs~\citep{27_neural_ODE}, these methods require computing an adjoint state via forward simulation at each iteration, which limits scalability.
 Similar requirements arise when modeling stochastic dynamics \citep{35_neuralsde_kidger} or dynamics from irregularly sampled observations \citep{7_rubanova_latentode}.
-While flow matching has the potential to model dynamical systems in a scalable manner, thus far efforts to improve it on the dynamical front have been limited to solutions for modeling the processes underlying unpaired datasets, such as transcriptomic trajectories \cite{1_FM_Biology_Survey}.
-For instance, \citet{11_tong_MOTFM} modeled the conditional paths between temporal transcriptomic samples by linearly interpolating between minibatch optimal transport (OT) couplings, while \citet{2_rathod_contextflow} achieved improvements by incorporating biological priors using spatial omics data. \citet{13_zhang_TFM} employed flow matching for modeling dynamical systems, but they still rely on piecewise linear conditional paths, with no provision for faithfully characterizing the intermediary dynamics.
-While recent work~\citep{12_rohbeck_FM} proposed multi-marginal OT-couplings with cubic splines, it is primarily intended for deterministic modeling of unpaired transcriptomic datasets, lacking rigorous guarantees regarding the choice and flexibility to convert to lower-order polynomials when needed.
-In contrast, SplineFlow is the first method to demonstrate the efficacy of modeling dynamics across degrees of complexity using well-motivated B-spline interpolants.
+Flow matching addresses the above scalability issue; however, most efforts on the dynamical front have been limited to solutions for modeling processes underlying unpaired datasets, such as transcriptomic trajectories \cite{1_FM_Biology_Survey}.
+For instance, \citet{11_tong_MOTFM} constructed the conditional paths between temporal transcriptomic samples by linearly interpolating between minibatch optimal transport (OT) couplings, while \citet{2_rathod_contextflow} achieved improvements by incorporating biological priors using spatial omics data. \citet{13_zhang_TFM} employed flow matching for modeling dynamical systems, but they still rely on piecewise linear conditional paths, with no provision for faithfully characterizing the intermediary system dynamics.
+Recently, \citep{12_rohbeck_FM} proposed multi-marginal OT-couplings with cubic splines.
+However, while the method enables smooth interpolation, it is primarily motivated by minimum-curvature considerations rather than faithful approximation of the underlying system dynamics, and lacks rigorous guarantees regarding spline selection and the flexibility to convert to lower-order or higher-order polynomials when needed.
+Different from these works, SplineFlow is the first method to demonstrate the efficacy of modeling dynamics across degrees of complexity using well-motivated B-spline interpolants.